 essentially disappeared from numismatic consciousness.
 (These types are virtually unknown outside Sparta, and only two or three other examples of the type - equally unnoticed - have turned up at other sites)*.

-of Manuel II.
-He assumed that they had probably been minted at Mistra, the administrative capital, or perhaps Monemvasia, the important Byzantine port and stronghold in the south-eastern Peloponnese.
+Manuel II**.
+He assumed that they had probably been minted at Mistra, the administrative capital, or perhaps Monemvasia, an important Byzantine port and stronghold in the south-eastern Peloponnese.

 The size and design of the Sparta coins is basically quite similar to that of the "mandorla" type follaro S.2560 of Manuel II at Constantinople, but with some clear and consistent differences.